lite-xl/lite-xl.github.io/docs/setup/building-from-source.md

 ## macOS

-macOS is fully supported and an app disk image is provided in [GitHub Releases].
+macOS is fully supported, and an app disk image is provided in [GitHub Releases].
 Due to a lack of support from Apple to open-source software such as Lite XL, official Lite XL releases are self-signed with an ad-hoc signature, which requires extra steps to run.
 In addition, the application can be compiled using the generic instructions